Karumi/kodein-sample-testing/README.md

 We have created a module that allows us to override the graph and create a different provisioning for those classes.
 Depends on your objective you can use instance or provision methods.
 In our case, we use the instance because we are initing Mockito in the test setup.

-Last but not least, we override the production graph using the testing one in our set up method as follows:
+Last but not least, **we override the production graph using the testing one in our set up method as follows**:

 ```java
    @Before